Denys88/rl_games/README.md

 # Release Notes

+1.3.0
+* Simplified rnn implementation.
+Works a little bit slower but much more stable.
+* Now central value can be non-rnn if policy is rnn.

 1.2.0

 * Added Swish (SILU) and GELU activations, it can improve Isaac Gym results for some of the envs.